Europe in photos before World War I

 Marie and Pierre Curie explore radioactivity

-Einstein ramps up work on his ground-breaking theory of relativity
+Einstein ramps up work on his groundbreaking theory of relativity

 In Berlin, Albert Einstein published his general theory of relativity in 1915.
 His views of space, time, mass, and energy—which he worked on for several years leading up to World War I—profoundly affected physics, astronomy, mathematics, mechanics, and the way scientists now understand the universe.
 Einstein was a pacifist and during World War I, he signed a “Manifesto to the Europeans” criticizing Germany’s militarism and calling for peace.
 In 1919, Paul Ehrenfest sent Einstein a letter inviting him to teach at Leiden University in the Netherlands.
-The invitation allowed Einstein to spend several weeks a year there; in this photo, he is pictured in Ehrenfest’s home along with physicists Paul Langevin and Kamerlingh Onnes and Pierre Weiss.
+The invitation allowed Einstein to spend several weeks a year there; in this photo, he is pictured in Ehrenfest’s home along with physicists Paul Langevin and Kamerlingh Onnes, and Pierre Weiss.

 Scientists found field of eugenics

 British scientist Francis Galton and statistician Karl Pearson, pictured here around 1905, promoted the field of eugenics, theorizing that negative traits could be bred out of the human race and those with the most desirable traits should be encouraged to reproduce.
 While some believers in eugenics thought it could eliminate physical and mental disabilities or epilepsy, the theory was put into practice with forced sterilization, institutionalization, and racial and ethnically discriminatory policies.
-The theory would be widely discredited in most of the world, but found support in Nazi Germany.
+The theory would be widely discredited in most of the world, but it found support in Nazi Germany.

 Sigmund Freud delves into the unconscious

 The inventor of psychoanalysis, Sigmund Freud believed in the importance of the unconscious, the meaning of dreams, and psychosexual development.
-His work profoundly reshaped therapeutic technique, the study of psychology, and approaches to understanding the workings of the mind.
+His work profoundly reshaped therapeutic techniques, the study of psychology, and approaches to understanding the workings of the mind.
 In the years preceding World War I, the Vienna Psychoanalytic Society was founded, and the first international meeting of psychoanalysts was held in Salzburg.

 Electric lights move into homes